 You must notify Incision Medical Indemnity when you first become aware that a circumstance, a claim or an investigation is made against you.
 This must be done as soon as reasonably practicable and in accordance with the terms and conditions of the policy.

 Please note that you will not be covered for claims, or circumstance arising from incidents, that occurred prior to your retroactive date.
 Matters that are previously known by, or have been notified to, you, your prior insurer(s) or Medical Defence Organisation (MDO) will also be excluded.

-Surgeons should be aware that these schemes do not cover personal regulatory and medico-legal support and advice for work performed in the NHS or for HSC unless this is unindemnified work that you have declared to us in your application.
+Consultants should be aware that these schemes do not cover personal regulatory and medico-legal support and advice for work performed in the NHS or for HSC unless this is unindemnified work that you have declared to us in your application.

-Currently, there is no statutory requirement for surgeons solely working for a trust or board in the NHS or HSC to purchase medical indemnity insurance.
+Currently, there is no statutory requirement for consultants solely working for a trust or board in the NHS or HSC to purchase medical indemnity insurance.